Identity Theft & Driver License Fraud Protection

 How to protect yourself from Identity Theft:

-- Citizens who take advantage of the DHSMV automated renewal options, including renewal by phone, mail and the Internet, are reminded to shred or otherwise destroy their old licenses and identification cards when they receive the replacement license or card by mail.
+- Citizens who take advantage of the FLHSMV automated renewal options, including renewal by phone, mail and the Internet, are reminded to shred or otherwise destroy their old licenses and ID cards when they receive the replacement license or card by mail.
 This will prevent identity thieves from stealing your personal information.

-- Purchase a copy of your driving record annually to see if the DHSMV shows tickets that were not issued to you just as you would review your credit report for fraudulent activity.
+- Purchase a copy of your driving record annually to see if the FLHSMV shows tickets that were not issued to you just as you would review your credit report for fraudulent activity.

 - Do not leave mail in your mailbox overnight, and stop your mail delivery if you are going to be away from home.